Moving to Inverness, Scotland

 If you are thinking about moving to Inverness, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Inverness, can vary greatly depending on the type and size of the property.
 As of recent data, the average price for a property in Inverness is approximately in the mid to high five-figure range in GBP.
-However, it's important to note that prices can fluctuate and may be higher or lower depending on the specific area within Inverness," said one expat who made the move to Inverness.
+However, it's important to note that prices can fluctuate and may be higher or lower depending on the specific area within Inverness," replied a member in Inverness.

 Should I buy or rent a home in Inverness?